Haxonek/ultrasonic-video-communication/readme.md

 [original write-up](http://thomashansen.xyz/blog/low-bandwidth-video-streaming.html)
 I wrote about it.
 The main changes are how the best value_map is chose, where value_map referes to the pixels of each image that are sent (and specifically, which blocks are focused on when sending pixels).
-It's also a variable in the code.
+Now I use a rank, where we rank the most important squares (high number = most important, low number = least important), and we compare those ranks to value maps using immse.
+I'm still having a few issues with this method however I'm confident has the ability to be better than just using immse, especially for images that have more rows and columns (i.e. higher resolution squares that partition the image).

 Note: I use the term "map" to refer to the set of pixels in an image, generally after a funciton has been applied to it (such as edge-detection,